KatieStocker/WebScraper/README.md

 # Usage Instructions
 ## Environment Variables
-You will need to create yourself a .env file in the root directory of this repository.
+You will need to create yourself a .env.local file in the root directory of this repository, similar to the existing [.env](./.env) file, (or otherwise follow the instructions in the Note of the "To run..." step above).
 Within this file, you will need to define/set the following values:

 ### RM_URL='https://www.rightmove.co.uk/property-for-sale/find.html?'